CheoR/shipItOut-server/README.md

     $ psql --host=localhost --dbname={from your .env file} --username={from your .env file}

+7. Before running server make sure to update `local.py` file in `settings` to fit your localhost.

+    $ mv shipItOutServer/settings/local.py.example shipItOutServer/settings/local.py

-6. Type this exact thing into the terminal to run the migrations and seed the database: `./seed_data.sh` and run with
+8. Type this exact thing into the terminal to run the migrations and seed the database: `./seed_data.sh` and run with

         $ bash seed_data.sh